pythonwithalex/mynotes/Linux/RaspberryPiTutorial1.md

 + Notice that the ````en1```` device has an ````inet```` address.
 We'll use this section to determine the necessary addresses for the pi's static IP.

 + **Netmask**: the output for ````en1```` indicates that the Netmask is 0xffffff00, which is 255.255.255.0 in dotted decimal, the IP address notation you are probably most familiar with.
-The Netmask indicates the length of your network addresses.
-If it were Oxffff0000, or 255.255.0.0, your network address information would consist of XXX.XXX.0.0.
+The Netmask tells you where in the ip address the network address ends and the IP address space begins.
+A network with the netmask 255.255.255.0 reserves the first 3 dot-separated numbers for representation of the network.
+The last number, excluding 3 special addresses, indicates the total possible host addresses on that network, so 256-3, or 253.

   **What We Have So Far**
   - DHCP RANGE: ????